mootoday/www-mootoday-com/src/content/blog/why-i-use-a-cloud-based-development-environment-and-how-you-can-too/index.md

 ## Oh wait... it costs money... monthly?!

-> You can use coupon code MIKENIKLES to get 30% off for the first 3 months.

 The overall feedback from my post reviewers was about Gitpod's monthly subscription fee, so it's worth I address that before I publish.

 To start, there's a free (as in, the same cost as your local development IDE) version for open source projects that gives you 50 hours / month.